The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 • tourism’s contribution to Gross State Product (GSP), exports and jobs.

-The STSA complements the work of the TSA by examining state and territory tourism performance and estimating the indirect economic and jobs impacts of tourism.
-The detailed statistical tables that accompany this report also include tourism Gross Value Added (GVA), tourism output and data for different tourism industries.
+The STSA complements the work of the Australian Bureau of Statistics’ (ABS’) Australian Tourism Satellite Account (TSA) by examining state and territory tourism performance and estimating the indirect economic and jobs impacts of tourism at a state and territory level.
+The detailed data tables below provide further information, including tourism Gross Value Added (GVA), tourism output and information specific to tourism industries.

 Key findings